mathis-tryla/z-devsecops-cloud/README.md

 --policy=<cleanup-policy-file_path>
 ```

-### How does the CD work ?

 ## Monitoring
-The final step of the project was to set up a monitoring system so we can get metrics from our Kubernetes cluster.
+The final step of the project was to set up a monitoring system, so we can get metrics from our Kubernetes cluster.
 We chose to query data with Prometheus in order to display them into Grafana dashboards.
 Once connected to the k8s cluster, you can get access to the dashboards with the following commands :

 ### Query Trivy Operator metrics in Prometheus
 ```sh